How to Create the Smartest Indent for a Manuscript (and more)

 Take a look at the top of the picture.
 This is the ruler Word can display at the top of your document and the black arrow is pointing to where the indent is set—note the tiny blue triangle pointing down that sits at the top of the ruler.

-Now that you know what this indent looks like, here’s how to format/create it using Word 2007.
-(Here’s a YouTube video.)
+Now that you know what this indent looks like, here’s how to format/create it using Word.

-That opens the dialog box.
+That opens the paragraph dialog box.
 This is where you can format how your paragraph appears.
+Ensure you are on the Indents and Spacing tab.

-On the Indents and Spacing Tab under Indentation, click the down arrow under Special and select First line.
-This is the first line indent.
+Under Indentation, click the down arrow under Special.
+You’ll see these options: none, first line, and hanging.
+First line is the one you want.
 Next to that is “By:” This is where you set how much Word automatically indents the first line of each paragraph.
+The default is .5 (a half inch).
 I usually set mine to 0.3” but you may prefer something else.

 Once you’ve done this, click on OK at the bottom of the window.
-As you write, each time you hit the Enter key Word will automatically begin each new paragraph with this indent.
+As you write, each time you hit the enter key Word will automatically begin each new paragraph with this indent.
 You won’t have to use the TAB KEY.
+Further, you have double spacing without extra space between each paragraph.

 I hope this has been helpful for those of you who struggle with the intricacies of software.
 The less formatting we have to think about as we write, the better!